hashicorp/terraform-provider-template/website/docs/index.html.markdown

 # Template Provider

+~> **This provider is deprecated.** We now recommend that you use one of the approaches in the Deprecation section below.

 The template provider exposes data sources to use templates to generate strings for other Terraform resources or outputs.